graphql-compose/graphql-compose.github.io/docs/plugin-writing-custom-plugin.md

 ---
 id: plugin-writing-custom-plugin
-title: How to write a custom plugin
+title: [WIP] How to write a custom plugin
 ---

 ## TODO